vishandi/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.
 ### FreeSchedule feature
 This section details how the `freeSchedule` command is implemented.
 This command allows the user to find contacts who are free at the specified time and date.
-The contacts who are free will then be displayed just like the `list` command.
+Contacts who are free will be listed in the contact list.

 ####Implementation
 `FreeScheduleCommandParser`, `FreeScheduleCommand` and `IsPersonFreePredicate` classes are involved in the execution of the `freeSchedule` command.

-The `parse` method inside the `FreeScheduleCommandParser` receives the user input, extracts the required arguments.
+The `parse` method inside the `FreeScheduleCommandParser` receives the user input and extracts the required arguments.
 It then creates a new `IsPersonFreePredicate` object that will help check if the user's contacts' schedule coincides with the specified time and date.

-Given below is one example usage scenario and explanation on how the `freeSchedule` feature behaves at each step.
-You may also refer the sequence diagram below.
+Given below is one example usage scenario and explanation on how the `freeSchedule` command behaves at each step.
+You may also refer to the sequence diagram below.

 Step 1.
 The user enters `freeSchedule ti/10:00 da/2022-03-24` to find if there are any contacts who are free at the specified time and date.
 The arguments `ti/10:00 da/2022-03-24` are passed to the `FreeScheduleCommandParser` through its `parse` method call.